Starstruck (comics): Epic Comics (1985)

-The Epic issues ran ads for purchasing the two Starstruck T-shirts, the art portfolio, and the stage play script.

-Amazing Heroes #57 ran an article by comic historian and writer Peter Sanderson about the new Epic series, featuring Brucilla the Muscle on the cover, on October 15, 1984.
-It extensively covered the origins and outgrowth of Starstruck from the two stage productions into the serial comics stories, and was the first article to extend coverage to the new bi-monthly comic book.
-Lee and Kaluta were interviewed, with comic and portfolio art, and stage photos.

 A cover story and career overview with Michael Kaluta appeared in Comics Journal #103 (November 1985).
 The cover featured Starstrucks Erotica Ann disrobing from The Shadow's cloak while saying, "Is this really what it takes to get your attention?"
 Kaluta spoke at length about the genesis and development of the Starstruck play and comics.
 Comics Journal #111 featured an extensive review of Starstruck in September 1986, praising it for its intelligence and progressive approach to gender and sexual identity issues.

-Kaluta's cover for Marvel Age #26 (July 1985) featured a Kaluta cover of Brucilla the Muscle with Malcolm Trueheart thrown over her shoulder, a gender-flipped spoof of a popular Dave Stevens drawing of the Rocketeer with Betty thrown over his shoulder.
-In the oval frame surrounding the figures, sign language hands using finger spelling cues signal the phrase, "Thanks Dave, Cliff, and Betty!"

-The cover for the Colorado Comic Art Con V program book (1985) featured art by Kaluta of Starstruck characters Galatia 9 and Brucilla the Muscle.

 Comico Comic (1987)

-After the Epic Comics series ended, Lee and Kaluta tried a different approach.
-They created two stories about the Galactic Girl Guides, published as back-up strips in Dave Stevens's The Rocketeer Adventure Magazine from Comico Comics in 1987 and '88.
-These stories focused on the youthful misadventures of Brucilla the Muscle and her two friends as they became Guides, and were done in a lighter slapstick tone in the tradition of Huey, Dewey, and Louie and Our Gang.
+After the Epic Comics series ended, Lee and Kaluta created two stories about the Galactic Girl Guides, published as back-up strips in Dave Stevens's The Rocketeer Adventure Magazine from Comico Comics in 1987 and '88.
+These stories focused on the youthful misadventures of Brucilla the Muscle and her two friends as they became Guides, and were done in a lighter slapstick tone.
 Fantasy illustrator Charles Vess, a long-time colleague of Kaluta's who had helped him create costumes and props for the play, was the inker.

 Lee and Kaluta intended this kid-friendly approach, without the trappings of the epic backstory, as an easier portal to the Starstruck universe for new readers.
-More stories were planned until a long lag in continuing the Rocketeer's adventures put the idea on hold, but the Guides series would be returned to in the coming years.
+More stories were planned until a long lag in continuing the Rocketeer's adventures put the idea on hold.